FatihSahin/test-flask-sample/README.md

     2. Open TestFlask.Aspects folder in command prompt and run "nuget pack".
 Copy TestFlask.Aspects.nupkg to your local nuget repo folder.

+    3. Open TestFlask.Assistant.Core folder and again run "nuget pack".
+Copy TestFlask.Assistant.Core package to your local nuget repo.

-    3. Open TestFlask.Assistant folder and again run "nuget pack".
-Copy TestFlask.Assistant package to your local nuget repo as well.
+    4. Open TestFlask.Assistant.Mvc folder and again run "nuget pack".
+Copy TestFlask.Assistant.Mvc package to your local nuget repo as well.

-* After preparing packages, try to build MovieRental projects.
-An annoying dll locking occurs while weaving (hoping to solve that issue) and building solution, therefore try to build MovieRental projects in the following order.
+* After preparing packages, build MovieRental solution.
+If you come across a problem that says MS build could not copy some dlls to desired folders, kill MSBuild.exe processes that are open with Task Manager, and after that try to build solution again.

-    * MovieRental.Models
-    * MovieRental.Business
-    * MovieRental.Service
-    * MovieRental.Web

 ## What happens behind the scenes?